TheRealFayz/TotemNesia/README.md

 **A comprehensive totem management addon for Shaman in Turtle WoW**

-TotemNesia helps Shamans efficiently manage their totems by providing visual feedback and a clickable notification to recall totems after leaving combat.
-The addon intelligently tracks all your active totems with a dynamic tracker bar and elemental indicators, while prompting you to recall when needed. **Never be that Shaman that causes an accidental totem pull again.**
+TotemNesia helps Shamans efficiently manage their totems by providing visual feedback, quick-cast functionality, and a clickable notification to recall totems after leaving combat.
+The addon intelligently tracks all your active totems with a dynamic tracker bar, provides instant access to your favorite totems through a quick-cast bar, and monitors your distance from placed totems. **Never be that Shaman that causes an accidental totem pull again.**

 ## Features

+### Totem Bar (Quick-Cast System)
+- **4-slot quick-cast interface** - Instant access to your most-used totems (Fire, Earth, Water, Air)
+- **Flyout menus** - Icon-only display of all available totems per element
+- **Ctrl-click assignment** - Ctrl-click any totem in the flyout to assign it to a slot
+- **Persistent selections** - Your favorite totems are saved between sessions
+- **Duration timers** - Shows countdown for active totems on each slot
+- **Flexible layouts** - Horizontal (side-by-side) or Vertical (stacked) orientation
+- **Smart flyout positioning** - Up/Down/Left/Right directions that auto-adjust with layout
+- **Rich tooltips** - Full spell information on mouseover (mana cost, duration, effects)
+- **Independent controls** - Separate lock, hide, and scale settings

+### Distance Tracking
+- **Automatic alerts** - UI pops up when you move more than 30 yards from your totems
+- **Works in combat** - Prevents totem loss during mobile fights
+- **Smart monitoring** - Checks distance every 0.5 seconds without impacting performance

 ### Totem Tracker Bar
 - **Real-time totem display** - Shows icons of all currently active totems
 - **Duration timers** - Each totem displays countdown showing time remaining
 - **Automatic updates** - Icons appear when totems are placed, disappear when they expire or are recalled
+- **Flexible layouts** - Horizontal or Vertical orientation
+- **Elemental indicators** - 16x16 pixel indicators positioned to match in-game totem layout
 - **Compact design** - 20x20 pixel icons with minimal spacing
 - **Smart visibility** - Only shows when you have active totems
-- **Fully customizable** - Drag to position, lock in place, or hide completely
+- **Fully customizable** - Drag to position, lock in place, hide completely, or scale to preference

 ### Totemic Recall Notification
 - **Clickable interface** - Click the icon to instantly recall all totems